SnoopJesus420/SheepClone/README.md

 ![31573262108240405](https://github.com/user-attachments/assets/0504ba2f-f7bc-4341-b11c-ccc91bf41341)

 # Info
 This BOF leverages a technique known as "Process Cloning" to stealthly dump LSASS.
-By using legacy NTAPIs we can create a process that inherits the full virtual memory of another process.
+By leveraging legacy NTAPIs, we can create a process that inherits the full virtual memory of another process.

 # Disclaimer
 For educational purposes only!!